Hachette and Amazon reach agreement on e-book sales

-Amazon, which pulled several of Hachette's books from its inventory, will immediately resume selling all of Hachette's catalog.
+Amazon, which pulled several of Hachette's books from its inventory, will immediately resume selling all of Hachette's catalogue.
 The books will be prominently featured in promotions.

 While the negotiations played out, Amazon delayed deliveries and removed pre-order options for several of Hachette's titles, including "The Silkworm," by Harry Potter author J.K.
 Rowling, writing under the pen name Robert Galbraith.